How Many McDonald's Pie Flavors Have There Been?

-This month, McDonald's has brought back its Blueberry & Crème Pie -- a crispy sugar-coated turnover filled with a layer of blueberry and a vanilla-flavored cream -- to select locations nationwide.
-That means the rainbow-sprinkle Holiday Pie, which hit menus before Christmas, is on its way out.
+In January, McDonald's brought back its Blueberry & Crème Pie -- a crispy sugar-coated turnover filled with a layer of blueberry and a vanilla-flavored cream -- to select McCafé bakeries nationwide.

-The Blueberry & Crème Pie last appeared in January 2022 after a five-year hiatus, but it only stuck around for a limited time.
+The Blueberry & Crème Pie last appeared in January 2022 but only stuck around for a limited time.
 The 260-calorie treats won't be on the menu forever this time, either.
 So get them while they're hot.

 For more, learn which fast-food restaurant is the most expensive and discover the best keto options at your favorite quick-serve joints.